-The emissions-based metrics have been calculated using line-by-line portfolio holding information from the Fund's investment managers and climate data from the Fund's ESG data provider MSCI.
+The emissions-based metrics have been calculated using line-by-line portfolio holding information from the Fund's investment managers and climate data from the Fund's ESG data provider, MSCI.
 Where it was not possible to reflect a fund using line-by-line emissions data analysis from the MSCI data feed, the metrics have been modelled at an asset class level by Redington and reviewed by the Trustee.
 This approach was applied wherever line-by-line data coverage for a particular fund was below 50%.
-MSCI climate metrics coverage was 100% for the Fund's Impax Global Equity mandate, 76.9% of the LGIM Buy and Maintain mandate, and 73.3% of the TwentyFour Dynamic Bond Fund.
-Asset class proxying has been used for the remaining assets, which consists of the AQR and Bridgewater Diversified Risk Premia mandates, the CQS Credit Multi Asset Fund, and the Nephila ILS Fund due to the unavailability of line-by-line data.
-Further information can be found in Appendix G. The Trustee expects data availability to improve following wider adoption of climate metrics and greater industry consensus on appropriate methodologies.
+MSCI climate metrics coverage was 97.3% for the Fund's Impax Global Equity mandate, 76.5% for the TwentyFour Dynamic Bond Fund, 71.2% for the CQS Dynamic Credit Multi Asset Fund and 92.5% for the Hermes Absolute Return Credit Fund.
+Asset class proxying has been used for the remaining assets, which consists of the AQR and Bridgewater Diversified Risk Premia mandates due to the unavailability of line-by-line data.
+Further information can be found in Appendix D. The Trustee is encouraged by the increase in data availability in comparison to last year and expects this to continue to improve following wider adoption of climate metrics and greater industry consensus on appropriate methodologies.
 As this develops, the Trustee will review its approach to calculating climate metrics to ensure that the Fund is aligned with industry best-practice.